Apidog

 Knowing how to pass IDs (or unique identifiers) in REST API URLs is important.
 IDs allow websites to dynamically change, showing what users would like to see.
 By knowing how to pass IDs in REST API URLs, you can also filter, sort, and paginate data.

 REST API URLs are extensible and flexible, meaning that they can serve a lot of purposes regarding.
-A common component that you may find yourself using often is IDs - but do you know how to pass them in REST API URLs?
+A common component that you may find yourself using often is IDs - but do you know how to pass parameters like ID value in REST API URLs?

 💡